-Florida counties face evacuations from category 2 storm - Hurricane Ian live
+Fears of ‘major disaster’ as Cuba and Florida brace for Hurricane Ian - follow live

-Hurricane Ian - live: Florida counties face evacuations from category 2 storm as winds reach 100mph
+Hurricane Ian - live: Fears of ‘major disaster’ as Cuba and Florida brace for category 4 storm

+Follow live updates as category four storm Hurricane Ian is set to hit Cuba

+Rain and winds have lashed Cuba’s western tip as Hurricane Ian gained strength.

+Authorities in Cuba have evacuated 50,000 people, set up at least 55 shelters, and rushed in emergency personnel.

+Measures have also been taken to protect crops in Cuba’s main tobacco-growing region ahead of Ian’s expected landfall early on Tuesday.

-Mandatory evacuations are underway in parts of Florida amid warnings of life-threatening conditions from Hurricane Ian in the coming days.
+Meanwhile, mandatory evacuations are also underway in parts of Florida amid warnings of life-threatening conditions from the category 4 storm in the coming days.

-The powerful system will impact the Cayman Islands and western Cuba on Monday and is tracking to hit Florida as a major, Category 4 hurricane by mid-week.
-Conditions in western Cuba will deteriorate this evening with significant winds and storm surge of up to 14 feet.

-Florida Governor Ron DeSantis has warned people to prepare but not panic.
-“This is a really, really big hurricane at this point,” Gov. DeSantis said.
+The US National Hurricane Center said that Ian won’t linger over Cuba but will slow down over the Gulf of Mexico, growing wider and stronger, “which will have the potential to produce significant wind and storm surge impacts along the west coast of Florida.”

 There is risk of flash flooding, strong winds, storm surge of up to 10 feet, and possible isolated tornadoes along Florida’s Gulf Coast with impacts beginning up to 36 hours before the peak.